SAP-archive/REST_API_Documentation_Guidelines/001_StyleAndStandards.html.md

   	<td>
     <ul>
     	<li>
-	You can create a new application with the Console.
+	You can create a new application with the name of your choice.
     	</li>
     </ul>
 	</td>